18 July 2022

 When submitting records automatically, Submissions submits records according to their data dependencies.
 That is, for the example above, when submitting the Courses records that link to the Courses of study code A00001, Submissions would check the Courses of study data on TCSI for the Courses of study code A00001.
 Then, if the Courses of study code A00001 was not present, Submissions would submit the Courses of study record with the code A00001 before submitting the Courses records.

-For records with extensions, such as Students records with extensions for citizenship, disabilities, and scholarship, each extension is a child record of the Students record with its own status information.
-For example, in the table Student records with extensions the Student code E123456 has the submitted status OK and the records for the citizenship extensions with code 1 and 8 are also submitted.
-However, the Student code E443457 has the status Error due to an error in the disability record 11.
+For records with extensions, such as Students records with extensions for citizenship and disabilities, each extension is a child record of the Student record with its own status information.
+For example, in the table Student records with extensions, the Student record with the code E123456 has the status submitted ok and the records for the extensions Citizenship with codes 1 and 8 also have the status submitted ok.
+However, the student record with the code E443457 has the status error due to an error in the record for the extension Disability with the code 11.

 Student records with extensions